tcltk/tcl/doc/markdown/OpenFileChnl.md

 # Tcl\_getchanneloption

 **Tcl\_GetChannelOption** retrieves, in *optionValue*, the value of one of the options currently in effect for a channel, or a list of all options and their values.
 The *channel* argument identifies the channel for which to query an option or retrieve all options and their values.
 If *optionName* is not NULL, it is the name of the option to query; the option's value is copied to the Tcl dynamic string denoted by *optionValue*.
-If *optionName* is NULL, the function stores an alternating list of option names and their values in *optionValue*, using a series of calls to **Tcl\_DStringAppendElement**.
+If *optionName* is NULL, the function stores an alternating list of option names and their values in *optionValue*, using a series of calls to [Tcl\_DStringAppendElement][DString].
 The various preexisting options and their possible values are described in the manual entry for the Tcl [fconfigure] command.
 Other options can be added by each channel type.
 These channel type specific options are described in the manual entry for the Tcl command that creates a channel of that type; for example, the additional options for TCP-based channels are described in the manual entry for the Tcl [socket] command.
 The procedure normally returns **TCL\_OK**.
-If an error occurs, it returns **TCL\_ERROR** and calls **Tcl\_SetErrno** to store an appropriate POSIX error code.
+If an error occurs, it returns **TCL\_ERROR** and calls [Tcl\_SetErrno][SetErrno] to store an appropriate POSIX error code.

 # Tcl\_setchanneloption